Bernadette Meehan

-Bernadette M. Meehan (born 1975) is an American diplomat who is the current United States Ambassador to Chile.
-She previously worked as chief international officer for the Obama Foundation.
-She also served as a spokesperson for the United States National Security Council in the Obama Administration.
+Bernadette M. Meehan (born 1975) is an American diplomat who served as the United States Ambassador to Chile from 2022 to 2025.
+She previously worked as Executive Vice President of Global Programs for the Obama Foundation.
+She also served as spokesperson for the United States National Security Council during the Obama Administration, and as a Foreign Service Officer with the Department of State for more than a decade.

 Early life and education

-Meehan was raised in Pleasantville, New York and graduated from Kennedy Catholic High School in Somers.
-She attended Boston College, graduating with a Bachelor of Arts degree in political science.
+Meehan was born in the Bronx, raised in Pleasantville, New York and graduated from Kennedy Catholic High School in Somers.
+She graduated from Boston College with a Bachelor of Arts degree in political science.
 After graduation she worked on Wall Street, first at JPMorgan Chase and then Lehman Brothers.
 She later joined the United States Foreign Service.